 In the Superintendent’s Report, Dr. Mike Looney shared that the first day of state testing had gone well in the district.
 He also told the Board that another rezoning community meeting would be held at Brentwood Middle on Wednesday, April 26 beginning at 6 p.m.

 In the Board Chairman’s Report, Gary Anderson reminded the Board that a ribbon cutting for the Fairview High auditorium would be held May 15.
 He also called on Board member Rick Wimberly who provided a Strategic Plan update.

 In New Business, the Board:

-In Other Business, the Board:
+In other business, the Board:

 - Approved recommended field trip fee requests.

-The next regular meeting of the Williamson County Board of Education is scheduled for Monday, March 27, 2017, beginning at 6:30 p.m. in the auditorium of the Administrative Complex.
+The next regular meeting of the Williamson County Board of Education is scheduled for Monday, May 15, 2017, beginning at 6:30 p.m. in the auditorium of the Administrative Complex.

 Board packet information can be found on the school district’s website www.wcs.edu.
 Select About WCS; select Board Meeting Schedule; and select the meeting date.
 Supporting documents are linked from the agenda.